CaseyOchieng/code-challenge/Read me.md

-# CODE CHALLENGE
+# WEEK ONE CODE CHALLENGE

 # Description
 This is a session for code challenge manipulation
 # Getting Started
 In order for you to use the content on this repo ensure you have the following:

-- A computer that runs on either of the following; (Windows 7+, Linux, Mac OS)
+- A computer that runs on either of the following; (Windows 7, Linux, Ubuntu)
 - nodejs 9.0+
-- Some bit of patience for your own sanity.

 ## Installation